-This year, Kieren made a loss of \$4,000.
-After taking into account his deferred non-commercial business loss of \$6,000 from the prior year, he made a net loss of \$10,000.
+This year, Kieren made a loss of \$4,000 from the beef cattle primary production business.
+After taking into account his deferred non-commercial primary production business loss of \$6,000 from the prior year, he made a net loss of \$10,000.
 He did not satisfy any of the non-commercial business loss criteria that allow a business loss to be used to reduce other income so he must defer the \$10,000 net loss this year.

-Kieren would show the \$6,000 deferred non-commercial business loss from the prior year at H item P9 and the net loss of \$10,000 at 1 item P9 on his Business and professional items schedule for individuals 2006.
-As the loss is to be deferred he would show loss code 8 at G item P9 in the Type of loss box.
-See Type of loss on the previous page for a description of the loss codes.
+Kieren would show the \$6,000 deferred non-commercial business loss from the prior year at H item P9 and the net loss of \$10,000 at 11 item P9 on his Business and professional items schedule for individuals 2007.
+As the loss is to be deferred he would show loss code 8 at c item P9 in the Type of loss box.
+See Type of loss on page 47 for a description of the loss codes.

 P9 Business loss activity details Show details of up to three business activities in which you made a net loss this year.
 List them in order of size of loss - greatest first.
-If you are completing this item because you have ACTIVITY 1 deferred non-commercial business losses, you must also complete item 15 on your tax return. of activity DBEEFC Tax Office E F Partnership Sole trader S Type of loss G Reference C Y A A A A A A A A A A A A A A A A A A Deferred non-commercial business loss from a prior year , 6,000.00 Net loss 1, 10,000.00
+If you are completing this item because you have ACTIVITY 1 deferred non-commercial business losses, you must also complete item 15 on your tax return.
+Description DBEEF C ATTLE Tax Office E Partnership Sole trader S Type of loss G Reference for code 5 C Y / A / A / A Deferred non-commercial business loss from a prior year